 Presence has to do with the voice and body language of a teacher.
 Learning to control the voice is a common problem for new teachers and losing one’s voice happens frequently.
 The voice of a teacher most project without yelling and this requires practice, which can be accelerated through taking voice lessons.
 Speaking must also be done at a reasonable rate.
 Too fast or slow will make it hard to pay attention.

-The body language of teacher should project a sense of calm, confidence, and optimism.
-This can be done by moving about the room while teaching, feigning confidence even if the teacher don’t have it, and always maintaining composure no matter what the students do.
-A teacher losing control of their temper means the students have control and they will enjoy laughing at the one who is suppose to be in control.
+The body language of a teacher should project a sense of calm, confidence, and optimism.
+This can be done by moving about the room while teaching, feigning confidence even if the teacher doesn’t have it, and always maintaining composure no matter what the students do.
+A teacher losing control of their temper means the students have control and they will enjoy laughing at the one who is supposed to be in control.

 Teachers need to exert the authority that they are the leader of the classroom.
 This requires being organized and confident while having a sense of direction in where the lesson is going.
 This is not easy but is often necessary when dealing with students.